illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 The `TA-Illumio` add-on can be installed in either a standalone or distributed Splunk environment.

+> [!NOTE]
-> **NOTE:** Recommendations for the configuration and topology of a distributed Splunk environment are outside the scope of this document.
+> Recommendations for the configuration and topology of a distributed Splunk environment are outside the scope of this document.
 See the documentation on [Splunk Validated Architectures](https://docs.splunk.com/Documentation/SVA/current/Architectures/Introduction) for suggestions on topology for distributed deployments.

 * For a standalone deployment, install and configure the TA as described in the [Installation](#installation) section below.

 * For a distributed environment, install the TA to a Splunk Heavy Forwarder.

+> [!IMPORTANT]
-> **NOTE:** The `TA-Illumio` add-on cannot be installed on a Universal Forwarder.
+> The `TA-Illumio` add-on cannot be installed on a Universal Forwarder.

 ## Installation